Your support helps the Gantt present exceptional exhibitions, leading scholars and engaging programs that celebrate the African-American story.

 Copyright and Use of Content

-Text and images published on this website are the property of the Harvey B. Gantt Center for African-American Arts + Culture and are copyrighted.
+Text and images published on this website are the sole property of the Harvey B. Gantt Center for African-American Arts + Culture and are copyrighted.
 Redistribution is not allowed without permission.
-Permission to reproduce works of art, in any format, held by the Gantt Center must be obtained in writing from the Education Department.
-Members of the working media should contact the Public Relations/Marketing Department at (704) 547-3700 to request images for publicity publication.
+Permission to reproduce works of art, in any format, held by the Gantt Center must be obtained in writing from the Collections & Exhibition Department.
+Members of the media should contact the Marketing Department at (704) 547-3700 to request images for publication.
 Unauthorized reproduction is an infringement of the United States copyright law.
-The Gantt Center reserves the right to deny permission to photograph or film on its premises.
+The Gantt reserves the right to deny permission to photograph or film on its premises.

 Fair Use Permitted